KanoWuTW/2025-26-Intro-to-Programming-Repo/Assignment 1/README.md

 ## Task 3

 In Task 3, I created a function, `add_transaction(current_transactions, transaction_type)`, that prompts users to create a new transaction record.
 I used try& except to prevent invalid input.
-Inside the try scope, `amount = float(input("Enter amount:"))`makes sure `amount` can only be float numbers, and `if amount < 0: raise ValueError()` ensures only positive numbers are accepted.
+Inside the try scope, `amount = float(input("Enter amount:"))`makes sure `amount` can only be float numbers, and `if amount < 0.01: print("\nError: Minimum transaction amount is one penny.")` ensures the minimum input is a penny.

 The user’s input will be stored in a temporary dictionary, `transac`, and this dictionary will be appended to `transactions` list.